Customising your themes and palettes

 gg2 <- ggplot(data = cars, aes(x = dist, y = speed)) +

-geom_point(aes(size = speed2, colour = speed2)) +
+geom_point(aes(size = speed2, color = speed2)) +

 scale_color_discrete_sequential(palette = "Grays") + # Similar to color brewer